Home Blogs 3D Point Cloud to BIM

 Once all checks and refinements are satisfactory, the completed BIM model is exported into appropriate formats for downstream applications.
 Commonly, the model is saved in the native software format (e.g., Revit’s .RVT, Archicad’s .PLN) for ongoing design work.
 Additionally, for broader sharing and collaboration, it can be exported to open standard formats like IFC, or common 3D formats such as DWG or OBJ.
 Exporting the model in the correct format enables stakeholders (design, construction, facility management) to effectively leverage the BIM data in their respective workflows.

-Tools for Point Cloud to BIM Conversion
+Essential Software for Point Cloud to BIM Modeling

 Some popular and industry-recognized software used for Point Cloud to BIM are: